Five reasons to adopt an older dog

 So, you’ve decided you want to get a pet.
-Great, but before you get your heart set on getting that adorable puppy or kitten, consider these factors— and why you may want to consider a senior pet as your new companion.
+Great, but before you get your heart set on getting that adorable puppy, consider these factors— and why you may want to consider a senior pet as your new companion.

 Don’t want your furniture destroyed or your carpet peed on?
 It takes a lot of patience and energy to teach kittens how to use scratchers and litterboxes, or to teach your puppy commands to let you know when it needs to be taken outside.
 For busy people and families, this may not be an option as they may not have the time or even the ability to train a new pet.

-Adopting an older pet means no sleepless nights listening to that new puppy howl or that kitten’s nocturnal playtime activities.
+Adopting an older dog means no sleepless nights listening to that new puppy howl.
 They’re content to lie on their pet bed or just curl up for the night.

-Older dogs and cats generally are already trained, as many (seniors) previously lived in homes with families, but they and were unfortunately given up by their previous owners.
-Older pets:
+Older dogs generally are already trained, as many (seniors) previously lived in homes with families, but they and were unfortunately given up by their previous owners.
+Older dogs: